So far, the vision inspection systems have been tethered to CMM correlation studies. We say no more!

-Image 7: The multi-camera inspection process translating into two core inspection capabilities through complete digitalization: 100% x 100% in-line inspection and retroactive inspection
+Image 7: The multi-camera inspection process translating into two core inspection capabilities through complete digitalization of the inspection phase

 One of the operational hurdles in quality inspection is adding new inspection points to the measurement routine and/or updating the measurement routine for engineering change requests (ECRs).
 The fully digital nature of multi-camera inspection makes it possible to handle such changes completely through software without any mechanical efforts.
 The operators can simply introduce the new inspection points and part variants to the inspection routine in a software environment by marking the new points on the CAD of the parts within minutes.

 Using multiple cameras to observe the part creates an inherent feature called camera redundancy, meaning that each feature is always observed by a redundant number of multiple cameras.
 Therefore, even in case of an unlikely camera failure, the system stays operational without causing any downtime and continues to deliver reliable results without any compromise in measurement accuracy and precision.

 Conventional technologies rely on the assumption that the calibration of the sensors are adequate.
 Since each measurement is conducted by a single sensor, they also don’t have a benchmark to evaluate their measurement performance at the moment of inspection in real-time, making self-diagnostics impossible.
 However, in addition to mechanical and technical issues, there are multiple other factors on the production floor that may affect measurement performance such as dust and ambient light.
 Since conventional vision inspection systems cannot evaluate their own performance, the inspection errors either go unnoticed or cause system errors.